-Join a Virtual Teaching Square for Spring 2021!
+Join a Virtual Teaching Square for Fall 2021!

 What do other faculty actually do in their courses?
 How are they adapting to new opportunities, engaging their students, providing feedback, managing their time, and supporting long-term learning?
 If you joined a Teaching Square, you could find out!

 Stearns Center Teaching Squares are a kind of professional “pot-luck dinner”: a quick way to build your teaching network and learn strategies that will support your teaching.
 Teaching Squares are private, cross-disciplinary, collaborative, supportive groups of faculty who use a guided structure to share and discuss a few of their approaches, assignments, and activities.
 Teaching Squares are not designed for formal evaluation of teaching, but instead support faculty in exploration and conversation.